gullerya/object-observer/README.md

 	observablePerson.observe(personUIObserver);
 	```

-	Changes delivered always as an array.
-Changes MAY NOT be null.
-Changes MAY be an empty array.
+	Changes delivered always as a never-null-nor-empty array of `Change` objects.
-	Each change is a defined, non-null object, having:
+	Each change is a defined, non-null object, see `Change` definition below.
-	- `type` - one of the following: 'insert', 'update', 'delete', 'shuffle' or 'reverse'
-	- `path` - path to the changed property represented as an __Array__ of nodes (see examples below)
-	- `value` - new value; not available in 'delete', 'shuffle' and 'reverse' changes
-	- `oldValue` - old value; not available in 'insert', 'shuffle' or 'reverse' changes

 - __`unobserve`__ - receives a _function/s_ which previously was/were registered as an observer/s and removes it/them.
 If _no arguments_ passed, all observers will be removed:
 	```javascript